iterative/dvc.org/content/docs/command-reference/exp/resume.md

 `dvc exp resume` can be used to resume execution of a checkpoint experiment which was previously started via `dvc exp run`.

+Note that `exp resume` is also aliased to `exp res`.

 ## Options

+In addition to the following options, `dvc exp res` also accepts the same options as as `dvc repro`.

 - `-r <experiment_rev>` - if this option is provided, the specified checkpoint experiment will be resumed.
-Otherwise, the most recently run checkpoint experiment will be resumed.
+Otherwise, the most recently run checkpoint experiment will be resumed. `experiment_rev` can be either the name of a checkpoint experiment or the Git SHA for an intermediate checkpoint experiment commit.

-- `--params [<filename>:]<params_list>]` - if this option is provided, a new checkpoint branch will be created (starting from the checkpoint provided via `-r`) using the specified parameter changes.
+- `--params [<filename>:]<params_list>]` - if this option is provided, a new checkpoint experiment will be created (starting from the checkpoint provided via `-r`) using the specified parameter changes.

+- `-n <name>`, `--name <name>` - if this option is provided in conjunction with `--params`, the resulting checkpoint experiment will be named `name`.
+If `--params` is not specified, the original experiment name will be preserved.

 - `-h`, `--help` - prints the usage/help message, and exit.